What is Estate Planning?

 An estate plan is a set of legal instructions for what will happen to your assets once you have passed, outlining what you wish to protect – and how – for your loved ones in the future.
 Estate planning is the process through which your estate plan is created and should involve a combination of pragmatism, compassion and rational decision-making without losing sight of the emotions that come with such a task.

-We may only get one chance to plan our estates, and how we plan our estates will have a profound impact on our families and the ones we love.
-Often estate planning mistakes are discovered after it’s too late.
-Each family has different needs and different concerns.
-It is important that your estate plan is designed for your particular family situations.
-Estate planning is a combination of the rational mind, that knows what to do with information, and the compassionate mind, that teaches and listens.
-An estate-planning attorney should never lose focus on these principles.
+We may only get one chance to plan our estates, and how we do so will have a profound impact on our families and loved ones.
+Often, estate-planning mistakes happen after it’s too late.
+Each family has different needs and concerns.
+Your estate plan must be designed for your particular family situation.
+Working with an experienced Missouri estate planning attorney can help you and your loved ones to craft an estate plan fit for your needs.

-When a loved one passes away, his or her estate often goes through a court-managed process called probate or estate administration where the assets of the deceased are managed and distributed.
-Most individuals are concerned about the strain that this will put on their family.
-However, if your loved-one owned his or her assets through a well-drafted and properly funded living trust, it is likely that no court-managed administration is necessary.
+When a loved one passes away, their estate often goes through a court-managed process called probate, or estate administration, where the deceased’s assets are managed and distributed.
+Most individuals are concerned about the strain that this will put on their families.
+However, if your loved one owned his or her assets through a well-drafted and properly-funded living trust, no court-managed administration is likely necessary.

 A trust is a legal document that helps you or a loved one avoid probate.
 Upon drafting your estate plan, the trust acts as the owner of your property.
 Once a trust is drafted, the trust then owns your property, and it cannot be altered.
 Once you or a loved one passes, your designated beneficiaries will receive the assets in your trust.